zombieCraig/DartRPG/memory-bank/progress.md

 - ✅ **Journal Navigation**: Added "Jump to last entry" button on journal screen when entries are scrollable

 ## Recent Milestones

+### Milestone: GitHub Actions Workflow Fixes (April 2025)
+- ✅ Fixed issues with the multi-platform release GitHub Actions workflow:
+  - ✅ Replaced the deprecated `actions/upload-release-asset@v1` action with the modern `softprops/action-gh-release@v1`
+  - ✅ Resolved the warning about the deprecated `set-output` command
+  - ✅ Updated the Windows build path to include the `x64` directory: `build/windows/x64/runner/Release`
+  - ✅ Added directory verification to provide better error messages if the path is incorrect
+  - ✅ Added directory listing to help diagnose path issues
+  - ✅ Added file existence verification after creating the macOS zip file
+  - ✅ Improved error reporting for macOS packaging
+  - ✅ Updated the MULTI_PLATFORM_RELEASE.md documentation to reflect these changes

 ### Milestone: Location Graph System Modularization (April 2025)
 - ✅ Further modularized the Location Graph System into specialized components following the component extraction pattern: